Director for Library Services

 The university’s library is located at the heart of the VCSU campus, between McFarland Hall and the Student Center.
-While many of the library resources are online and accessible 24 hours a day, other resources and services such as print items, access to printers and other equipment, and in-person reference assistance are available when the library building is open.
+Databases, streaming video and music, ebooks, and other digital resources are online and accessible 24 hours a day, and resources and services such as physical books, access to printers, 3D printing, and other equipment, and in-person reference assistance are available during regular library hours.
 The library offers building-wide WiFi, meeting areas and small-group study rooms, a silent study area, a Makerspace, and classroom spaces.
 Group Study Rooms can be reserved online from the library website.